aniketturkel/Manipulator-Robotics/README.md

 Dynamics corresponds to using controlling Force and/or Torque values for all joints such that the final positions are approximately the destination positions.

 **Application of Dynamics:**
+**Pick and place: **

 ![image](https://i.imgur.com/aeJoJf4.gif)

+### Tools and softwares used to perform the project :

+Coding was entirely done in python and the following libraries were used :
+1. The Numpy library
+2. The Sympy library(for trajectory generation)
+3. The Time Library
+4. The Pybullet setup and library